 I recently posted a recipe on Facebook for my Pine-lime Splice (pineapple based smoothie) and mentioned that the bioflavonoids in pineapple make it a great food to eat if you’re snotty.
-Well, there are obviously lots of people struggling with this recent spate of nasty flu bugs about, because the post was extremely popular.
+Well, there are obviously lots of people struggling with this recent spate of nasty viruses about, because the post was extremely popular.

 So I thought I’d better share my favourite foods which may help to support your body to clear mucus – you know, that post viral phlegm that’s sometimes difficult to shift.

 My number one choice is Pineapple.
 The bioflavonoid bromelain in pineapple is a proteolytic enzyme (meaning it breaks down proteins).
 It is thought to boost immune function and has anti-inflammatory properties which help to open up the airways.
 In nutritional medicine, bromelain is often used to support sinus conditions (reduces the swelling and mucus production) and helps to clear both upper and lower respiratory congestion.

 Other fruits I love to support immune function are berries and citrus fruits especially grapefruit.
 Grapefruit is wonderful for breaking down excessive mucus and luckily is in season right now.
 I also love lemon or lime juice in warm water to hydrate (which helps expel mucus) and support immune function.
 This recipe for Immune Tea is a favourite also.